FESTIVAL PROGRAMME

 2.15pm - 3pm

 Monica Ali is a bestselling writer, Fellow of the Royal Society of Literature and former Booker Prize nominee whose work has been translated into 26 languages.
 She is the author of five books: the Man Booker Prize-shortlisted debut Brick Lane, Alentejo Blue, In the Kitchen, Untold Story and her most recent work, the Sunday Times Bestseller, Love Marriage.
+Monica was the chair of judges for the 2024 Women's Prize for Fiction, which crowned Brotherless Night by V. V. Ganeshananthan as the winner.

 -